tvtaerum/cGANs_housekeeping/README.md

 		labels = np.where((randx >= cumProbs[i]) & (randx < cumProbs[i+1]), i, labels)
 	return [z_input, labels]
 ```
 Substantially, the routine divides the range of values from -3.0 to +3.0 into equal intervals and then randomizes the values by a shuffle.
+The process works - I'm still examining whether it accelerates convergence with images.

 ### 4.  how important is the source material (original images of faces)?
 In my attempts to improve the results of the generations, I managed to overlook a critical factor - what does the data going into the cGAN look like.
 When the data going into a stream is a derivative of another process, as in this case, it is critical to examine the quality of the input data before declaring the results to be useful or invalid.